 The successes of the Justice and Peace Law were overstated during Uribe’s tenure.
 The government claimed that 35,000 of total terrorists who had demobilized could be found working and studying.
 Yet, non-governmental studies kept contradicting government figures.
 For example, Amnesty International’s 2010 annual report on Colombia concluded that

-Such findings suggested that the promises of the Law had not materialized during the time of Uribe.
+Such findings suggested the promises of the Law had not materialized during the time of Uribe.

 Balancing the scales of justice